top of page

 1999

-FUND THE BUILDING OF A LIBRARY IN NING XIA
+FUNDED THE BUILDING OF A LIBRARY IN NING XIA

 Funded the addition of a community library at the Chi Ying Middle School in Ning Xia, which SCLCFC helped to rebuild in 1994.